top of page

 More than 22 million other Americans are similarly situated: needing safe, appropriate care with no family to provide it.

-Older Americans now control an estimated $70 trillion dollars of assets, much of it locked in the appreciated value of their homes.
-If they enter an institution, they will have to sell their homes and leave their community; their assets will transfer to corporate entities and shareholders, very little will pass to those who actually provide them care, and none will benefit less-affluent neighbors in their community.
-Aging at home costs a fraction of institutional care, and most seniors prefer it, but today’s home care system can’t meet the current demand, often exploits caregivers, and is facing collapse.
+These older Americans control an estimated $70 trillion dollars of assets, much of it locked in the appreciated value of their homes.
+Should they enter an institution, they will have to sell their homes and leave their community; their assets will transfer to corporate entities and shareholders, very little will pass to those who actually provide them care, and none will benefit less-affluent neighbors in their community.
+While aging at home costs a fraction of institutional care, and most seniors prefer it, today’s home care system can't even meet current demand, often exploits caregivers, and is facing collapse.

-These two generations each need what the other has: LGBTQ+ elders need safe care, younger queer generations need housing and resources.
+Two generations, each needing what the other has: LGBTQ+ elders need safe care, younger queer generations need housing and resources.
 Both seek community, meaning, and sustaining intergenerational relationships.
-The Stonewall Bridge offers a radically innovative synergy to accomplish that, and to create unprecedented and meaningful queer legacy.
+The Stonewall Bridge offers a radically innovative synergy to accomplish that, as it creates unprecedented and meaningful queer legacy.

 The Stonewall Bridge Solution

 LGBTQ+ seniors get matched with a “Sharegiver.”
-Very different from today’s home care workers, Sharegivers are highly screened, well-educated, specifically trained, culturally matched and appropriate, managers.
-They bring the same technical care skills of home care workers, but are stringently selected for companionability, personality, cultural competence, communications skills, ethics, and interests in seniors.
+Very different from today’s home care workers, Sharegivers are highly screened, well-educated, personal assistant/ managers.
+They bring the same technical care skills of home care workers, but are more stringently vetted for cultural competence, communications skills, ethics, companionability, personality, and interest in seniors.
 They do what a competent, engaged offspring would do: provide or coordinate assistance like shopping, escort to care, care coordination and continuity, pharmacy needs, light maintenance, reaching, lifting and household support.
 They may be individual or a couple.

 A Sharegiver is provided housing in or near the senior’s home: a separate floor or structure; an extra room, basement or attic apartment, cottage or separate ADU structure.
-This housing is the first tier of their compensation.
+This housing is their first tier of compensation.
+They also earn wages.
 Over time, based on length and quality of service, Sharegivers vest to earn equity derived from our portfolio of properties.
 The longer they continue helping older adults in a neighborhood and the better job they do, the greater their reward.

-While a senior needs only assistive support, the Sharegiver has capacity to assist other neighboring seniors, who may not provide housing, but can directly support the Sharegiver for their assistive services.
-As seniors’ care needs shift, more Sharegivers join, to maintain services and meet a neighborhood’s expanding demand.
-A community can design their plan to offer support to seniors without means at minimal or no charge.
+When a senior only needs assistive support, the Sharegiver can also help other neighboring seniors, who may not provide housing, but can directly support the Sharegiver for their assistive services.
+As seniors’ care needs shift, more Sharegivers are added to maintain services and meet a neighborhood’s expanding demand.
+Participants can design their plan to offer support to seniors without means at minimal or no charge.

-Once the relationship is established and a well-matched Sharegiver is in place, the senior donates their home as a charitable gift to the non-profit The Stonewall Bridge, with a life tenancy to live out their days at home and an annuitized income stream to support care.
+With the relationship established and a well-matched Sharegiver in place, the senior donates their home as a charitable gift to the non-profit The Stonewall Bridge, with a life tenancy to live out their days at home.
 The program oversees appropriate and safe care, prevents fraud and abuse, and keeps the property in trust in perpetual affordability.
-When the senior dies, that in-trust home remains a care property, which can house more Sharegivers to extend care to more seniors in the neighborhood, or to house an undomiciled senior with a Sharegiver.
-Multiple Sharegivers in a neighborhood ensure the system meets evolving care needs for resident seniors, support for the sharegivers, and redundancy in staffing.
+When the senior dies, that in-trust home remains a care property, to either house more Sharegivers -- extending care to more local seniors-- or to house another senior with a Sharegiver.
+Multiple Sharegivers in a neighborhood ensure the system meets evolving care needs for resident seniors, support for the Sharegivers, and redundancy in staffing.

 At each stage—from screening and training to support, supervision and community – The Stonewall Bridge aims to create caring, reciprocal, respectful, culturally-sensitive bonds across generations.
 Deep intergenerational ties of care, increasingly rare in our society, benefit young and old through mentorship, mutual learning, companionship, shared experience, legacy and cultural continuity.
 Borrowing from national home-sharing experts, we use a multi-tiered recruitment, selection, recruitment, matching, and oversight process that no other home sharing or home care services use.